 - Less clots.
 I don’t know why, but I need to find out, but when I use my Cup, my flow is much more… flowier.

-- Interestingly, I found it really useful to understand my flow and how we bleed a lot less than we envision in our heads!
+- Tune in to your body.
+Interestingly, I found it really useful to understand my flow and how we bleed a lot less than we envision in our heads!
 It made me feel much closer to my body.

 - Less changes.
 Real talk: sometimes we all get that insanely heavy flow that surprises us.
 We are women, this happens.
 But in general, when I have my cup in, I can go a whole work day without having to make a trip to the loo to perform a change.

 - Never having to worry if there isn’t a bin!
 You don’t need a bin with your cup, the waste is only your natural blood and that is organic and can go down the loo.
 What do you do when there isn’t a bin for your pad or tampon in the toilet you’re using?
 This was a very real problem in one office I worked in.
 No bin in the toilet meant I ended up wrapping up my tampons in copious amounts of toilet roll and hiding them in my bag until I got home to my bin.

 - Better sleep.
 Expecting your period to come overnight?
 Pop in the cup the evening before and enjoy an uninterrupted night’s sleep!

 Most brands of cup offer a couple of sizes – one for women who have had a baby or who have a typically heavier flow; and one for women who haven’t had a baby, or who have a light-medium flow.
 The second version is made of softer silicone and is generally suitable for teenagers also.
 Some cups also come in varying lengths, which will be important if you have a particularly high or low-lying cervix.